 As cannabis legalization catches on, more people are trying their hands at personal marijuana cultivation — and turning up some rather green thumbs in the process!
-But the most successful marijuana grows are the result of more than just diligent growers; plentiful, potent cannabis harvests start at the at the very beginning: from quality cannabis seeds.
+But the most successful marijuana grows are the result of more than just diligent growers; plentiful, potent cannabis harvests start at the very beginning: from quality cannabis seeds.

 So how can you find quality cannabis seeds that are worth the higher price tag?
 By understanding what it is that makes a cannabis seed high quality, of course.

 Seeds from sacks gone by are much less likely to produce the type of weed worthy of a toke in the first place.
 You can still plant them – and they may even produce female buds – but they’re significantly more likely to produce seedy weed and turn neighboring plants into hermies, too.
 Nevertheless, if you want to plant those (or any other cannabis seed you pick up), consider the following characteristics to ensure they are high quality.

 - Appearance: Some seeds are obviously bunk — you know the ones: those shriveled little white ones that are barely more than a shell and dust – but others may not be so obvious.
 Though we’re definitely fans of the whole ‘plant-‘em-if-you-got-‘em’ mentality, if you’re paying hard-earned cash for marijuana seeds, make sure they look the part.
 Quality cannabis seeds should be a deep brown color with dark veining and a glossy finish, free of cracks or damage, and firm under moderate pressure.
 Seeds with these characteristics have a high germination rate but still may result in male, non-flowering cannabis plants.